 Pour Cost = 30%

 That means it costs Seán’s Bar 30% of the price of an Aperol Spritz to make it.
 That's weak from a bar profitability standpoint.
-That means they’re only making 70% profit on their Aperol Spritzes.
+They’re only making 70% profit on their Aperol Spritzes.

-To get the pour cost for the entire bar, Sean’s will have to do this for every. item. they sell.
+To get the pour cost for the entire bar, Seán’s Bar will have to do this for every. item. they sell.
 A good bar manager needs to know how to find and monitor this cost.

 Drink Price ($) = Ingredient Cost ($) / Target Pour Cost (%)

-But we’ll not be greedy … yet.
+But let’s not be greedy … yet.
 Let’s price our Aperol Spritz with a target 20% pour cost.
 As we know, we’ve got a $300 inventory usage rate and 160 units sold.
 That's a total ingredient cost of $1.88.

 Drink Price = $1.88 / 0.20